Welcome to today's edition of the Rush 24-7 podcast.

 The little squirrel Obama is.

-Are you talking about receipts or profit?
+Somebody needs to ask him, are you talking about receipts or profit?

-You talking about gross or net.
+You talking about gross or net?

 We don't even know if he's including inventory.

-You can have one person that runs a realtor shop.
+In a small business, you can have one person that runs a realtor shop.

 You can have one person that runs a catering business.